James (musician)

-He is often referred by the name "Guru" which means "Master" or "Teacher".
+He is often referred by the name "Guru" which means "master" or "teacher".

 James was born and raised in Naogaon, but grew up in Chittagong city.
-James rose to mainstream fame in the 1990s as the frontman of Feelings, which is one of the "Big Three of Rock", who were responsible for developing and popularizing hard rock music in Bangladesh, along with LRB and Ark.
+James rose to mainstream fame in the 1990s as the frontman of Feelings, one of the "Big Three of Bangla Rock", who were responsible for developing and popularizing hard rock music in Bangladesh, along with LRB and Ark.
 Feelings is considered to be the pioneer of psychedelic rock in Bangladesh.

-James has also led a successful solo career, with hit albums like Ananya (1989), Palabe Kothay (1995), Dukhini Dukkho Korona (1997), Thik Achhe Bondhu (1999).
+James has also led a successful solo career, with hit albums like Ononna (1989), Palabe Kothay (1995), Dukhini Dukkho Korona (1997), Thik Achhe Bondhu (1999).
 He sang in four Bollywood films, including Gangster (2006), Woh Lamhe (2006), Life in a...
-Metro (2007), Warning (2013).
+Metro (2007), and Warning (2013).

 James won Bangladesh National Film Award for Best Male Playback Singer twice for his performance in the films of Desha: The Leader (2014) and Swatta (2017).

 Early life

-James was born in Naogaon, Rajshahi on 2 October 1964 to father, Mojammel Haque and mother, Jahanara Khatun.
-His father was a government employee and worked as Chairman of the Dhaka Education Board.
-The family originally lived in Naogaon, but moved to Chittagong in around 1958–59, when Mojammel Haque was transferred.
+James was born on 2 October 1964 to Mojammel Haque and Jahanara Khatun in Naogaon, Rajshahi in the then East Pakistan.
+Mojammel was a government employee and worked as the chairman of the Dhaka Education Board.
+Owing to his father’s professional transfers, James began his education at Blue Bird School in Sylhet and later attended Rajshahi Collegiate School.
+He spent his college years in Nilphamari and Sirajganj.
+After completing college, James developed a strong interest in music.
+As no one in his family had any musical background, his parents were opposed to his decision to pursue a career as a singer.

+Defying his parents’ wishes, James left home while he was in class eight in 1976 to follow his passion for music.
+He eventually took residence at room 36 at Aziz Boarding, located at Pathantuli Road in the Kadamtali area of Chittagong City.
+The boarding house was the center of his early musical activities, where he spent most of his time composing songs and practicing music.

 From his teens, James developed an avid interest in music, an interest which his family did not accept or support.
-He first played guitar with his friends when he was in class seven in 1975.
-In the early-to-mid 1970s, while learning guitar, James became interested in bands like the Doors, Dire Straits, Led Zeppelin and guitarists like Eric Clapton, Mark Knopfler and Jimi Hendrix.
+In the early-to-mid 1970s, while learning guitar, James became interested in bands like The Doors, Dire Straits, Led Zeppelin and guitarists like Eric Clapton, Mark Knopfler and Jimi Hendrix.

-Following a dispute with his family, James left his house when he was in class eight in 1976.
-He started living in a dormitory called Aziz Boarding in Pahartali.
-He joined Feelings in 1977, as the vocal and the lead guitarist.
+James joined Feelings in 1977, as the vocal and the lead guitarist.

 Career

-Nagar Baul (1977–present)
+Nagar Baul (1981–present)

-After some members left Feelings in 1981, James, Fanty, Pablo and Swapan re-formed the band and started to perform in local gigs.
+After some members left Feelings in 1981, James, Fanty, Pablo, and Swapan re-formed the band and started to perform in local gigs.
 This was the line-up at that time: